-Not much beats the flavor of buffalo chicken.
+Not many things beat the flavor of buffalo chicken.

-Tender potatoes, moist chicken, sharp cheese, and salty bacon are tossed in a combination of seasonings and hot sauce to flavor each bite with the classic notes of Buffalo sauce.
-This casserole is hearty, flavorful, and delicious!
+Tender potatoes, juicy chicken, sharp cheese, and salty bacon are tossed in a combination of seasonings and hot sauce to flavor each bite with the classic notes of Buffalo sauce.
+This chicken and potato casserole is hearty, flavorful, and delicious!

 Not to mention it is extremely easy to make and budget-friendly to boot.